roman901/EpixUHC/README.md

-# PlayUHC Spigot 1.13 plugin
+# EpixUHC Spigot 1.13 plugin

 This plugin is a improved fork of [PlayUHC-Community](https://github.com/Mezy/PlayUHC-Community) plugin. but fully updated to 1.13.

-This fork is a part of [Epix Platform Project](https://uwtech.org/epix).
+This fork is a part of [EpixPlatform Project](https://uwtech.org/epix).

 ## Disclaimer
 This fork provides **as is** with no guarantees and responsibilities.
 We are **not** provide any support.
+EpixUHC rely on EpixPlatform (and on EpixCore plugin).

 ## Differences from original PlayUHC
 * Removed WorldEdit and Vault integration